ramabht/Barriers_to_HGT/GrowthProfiler960.md

 samples2 <- samples[-9]
 ```

-# by using the growth rate best line equation ax+b=y, a is the slope = growth rate, b is the intercept, and R is the regression coefficient
+# linear equation ax+b=y, a is the slope = growth rate, b is the intercept, and R is the regression coefficient

 ``` r
 line=list()